yaelbh/qiskit-addon-projectq/README.md

 # ProjectQ simulators for Qiskit

-This module contains [QISKit](https://www.qiskit.org/) simulators whose backends are written in ProjectQ.
-These simulators simulate a quantum circuit on a classical computer.
+This module contains [QISKit](https://www.qiskit.org/) simulators with ProjectQ backends.
+The simulators simulate a quantum circuit on a classical computer.

 ## Installation